Age of Earth: Invention of radiometric dating

 Radioactivity, which had overthrown the old calculations, yielded a bonus by providing a basis for new calculations, in the form of radiometric dating.

-Ernest Rutherford and Frederick Soddy jointly had continued their work on radioactive materials and concluded that radioactivity was due to a spontaneous transmutation of atomic elements.
+Ernest Rutherford and Frederick Soddy jointly had continued their work on radioactive materials and concluded that radioactivity was caused by a spontaneous transmutation of atomic elements.
 In radioactive decay, an element breaks down into another, lighter element, releasing alpha, beta, or gamma radiation in the process.
 They also determined that a particular isotope of a radioactive element decays into another element at a distinctive rate.
 This rate is given in terms of a "half-life", or the amount of time it takes half of a mass of that radioactive material to break down into its "decay product".

 Some radioactive materials have short half-lives; some have long half-lives.
-Uranium and thorium have long half-lives, and so persist in Earth's crust, but radioactive elements with short half-lives have generally disappeared.
+Uranium and thorium have long half-lives and so persist in Earth's crust, but radioactive elements with short half-lives have generally disappeared.
 This suggested that it might be possible to measure the age of Earth by determining the relative proportions of radioactive materials in geological samples.
 In reality, radioactive elements do not always decay into nonradioactive ("stable") elements directly, instead, decaying into other radioactive elements that have their own half-lives and so on, until they reach a stable element.
 These "decay chains", such as the uranium-radium and thorium series, were known within a few years of the discovery of radioactivity and provided a basis for constructing techniques of radiometric dating.

-The pioneers of radioactivity were chemist Bertram B. Boltwood and the energetic Rutherford.
+The pioneers of radioactivity were chemist Bertram B. Boltwood and physicist Rutherford.
 Boltwood had conducted studies of radioactive materials as a consultant, and when Rutherford lectured at Yale in 1904, Boltwood was inspired to describe the relationships between elements in various decay series.
 Late in 1904, Rutherford took the first step toward radiometric dating by suggesting that the alpha particles released by radioactive decay could be trapped in a rocky material as helium atoms.
 At the time, Rutherford was only guessing at the relationship between alpha particles and helium atoms, but he would prove the connection four years later.